morlikowski/relation-extraction/5_literature.md

 Google 2014

+Christopher Manning and Dan Klein.
+2003.
+Optimization, maxent models, and conditional estimation without magic.
+In Proceedings of the 2003 Conference of the North American Chapter of the Association for Computational Linguistics on Human Language Technology: Tutorials - Volume 5 (NAACL-Tutorials '03), Vol. 5.
+Association for Computational Linguistics, Stroudsburg, PA, USA, 8-8.
+DOI=http://dx.doi.org/10.3115/1075168.1075176

 L. Ratinov and D. Roth.
 Design challenges and misconceptions in named entity recognition.
 In Conference on Computational Natural Language Learning (CoNLL), pages 147–155.
 Associ-